-It will consequently be seen, from what has been said, that the terms "genus" and species" not only differ very considerably in importance, but in signification also.
+It will consequently be seen, from what has been said, that the terms "genus" and "species" not only differ very considerably in importance, but in signification also.
 Whilst the former is merely suggestive of a particular position which a creature occupies in a systematic scale (a position, however, which depends upon the various structural peculiarities which it possesses in common with other beings,-which thus more or less resemble it); the latter expresses the actual creature itself: so that while one applies to several animals (of distinct natures and origins, though bound together by a certain bond of imitation), the other belongs to a single race alone, which it therefore exclusively indicates.
 But if such be the case, it will perhaps be asked,-Why, then, insist upon a generic name at all, if the specific one be sufficient to denote all that is required, namely, the animal itself?
-To which, however, we may reply, that the binomial nomenclature is demanded for two elementary reasons, - first, because it is founded upon a natural truth, which (to say the least) it would be unwise to violate; and, secondly, because it is convenient, both for simplification and analysis.
+To which, however, we may reply, that the binomial momenclature is demanded for two elementary reasons,-first, because it is founded upon a natural truth, which (to say the least) it would be unreply, that the binomial momenclature is demanded for two elementary reasons,-first, because it is founded upon a natural truth, which (to say the least) it would be unwise to violate; and, secondly, because it is convenient, both for simplification and analysis.
 We should assuredly be surprised were a man to object to his surname, as unnecessary, because he has a christian (or specific) one which is the exponent of him alone.
 True it is that his family (or generic) title applies to the rest of his kin also, but, since there are other people (of other families) who may have the same individual appellation as himself, it is clearly desirable, even as a matter of expediency alone, that patronymic and christian name should be alike retained.